elysium-suite/aeacus/README.md

 ## Contributing and Disclaimer

 Thanks to Tanay for help with this project!
+Thanks to the AFA and UTSA for putting together such a cool competition, and for the inspiration and samples to make this project.

 If you have anything you would like to add or fix, please make a pull request!
 No improvement or fix is too small, and help is always appreciated.